Bengt Algotsson: Conflict and exile

-In 1360 Bengt Algotsson returned to Scania and was killed at the Rönneholm Castle.
-The 16th-century genealogist Rasmus Ludvigsson identifies his killers as Karl Ulfsson and Magnus Nilsson Röde.
-Ludvigsson records a legend that the killing was motivated by a broken betrothal to Karl's sister Ingeborg, a member of the Sparre family and the daughter of Ulf Ambjörnsson, the Lawspeaker of Tiohärad.
-Allegedly, Bengt cast Ingeborg off after being elevated to the rank of duke.
-Johannes Messenius adds that Ingeborg would have died of a broken heart on a pilgrimage.
-However, the legend is doubtful, as Ingeborg was much older than Bengt and already a widow.
+When Erik died suddenly in 1359, Magnus regained his kingdom, but was forced to renew his oath barring Bengt from returning.
+Bengt Algotsson was also declared an outlaw.
+Nevertheless, Bengt returned to Scania in 1360 and was killed at Rönneholm Castle.
+Sixteenth-century genealogist Rasmus Ludvigsson identified his killers as Karl Ulfsson and Magnus Nilsson Röde.
+Ludvigsson recorded a legend stating that the killing was motivated by a broken betrothal to Karl's sister, Ingeborg.
+She was member of the Sparre family and the daughter of Ulf Ambjörnsson, the Lawspeaker of Tiohärad.
+Allegedly, Bengt abandoned Ingeborg after being elevated to the rank of duke.
+Johannes Messenius adds that Ingeborg died of a broken heart while on a pilgrimage.
+However, the legend is doubtful, because Ingeborg was much older than Bengt and was already a widow.